"Are Multiple TAVR Implants Possible?" asks Susan

 Just a few days ago, Susan asked me, "Adam, Is multiple TAVR use possible?"

-To answer Susan's question, I reached out to Dr. James Wudel, a leading heart surgeon at Nebraska Heart Institute.
+To answer Susan's question, I reached out to Dr. James Wudel, a leading heart surgeon at Sanford Health in Sioux Falls, South Dakota.
 As you might recall, Dr. Wudel has helped educate our community about many TAVR topics over the years.
 Those topics include TAVR accesss points, TAVR for bicuspid valves and the FDA approval of Valve-in-Valve TAVR.

 Dr. James Wudel (Heart Surgeon)